 The University has a Board of Management, which is responsible for its overall administration and control.
-Dr R K Pachauri is the Chairman of the Board.
 The academic policy of the University is decided by the Academic Council, which approves curricula, courses, and examination results.
 It appoints committees to look into specific academic matters arising from time to time.
 The Vice-Chancellor of the University is the Chairman of the Academic Council.
 Financial advice to the University is rendered by the Finance Committee.